 From there, we listed out the networking features that were important in helping people stay connected, share precious moments with loved ones, and keep up to date.
 These features include:

 - Members have 100% ownership and control of data

 - Easy-to-create communities and groups of specific contacts

-- Private message function
+- Private chat function